 Multimedia is becoming inseparable from social.
-If there is a pressing challenge for service providers such as WooEB, it is that millions of web users, especially the younger demographic, are growing impatient with text.
+If there is a pressing challenge for service providers, it is that millions of web users, especially the younger demographic, are growing impatient with text.

 Let’s put this drastic shift in content preference in historical perspective.
 The invention of the printing press in the 15th Century (i.e., the Gutenberg Bible) rendered Homer’s oral tradition – where knowledge was spread by word of mouth – obsolete in western civilizations.
 With the printing press, text-based print (in the form of papers, books, magazine, dictionaries, directories, newsletters, newspapers, posters, and the like) all became extremely cheap to mass produce.
 As a result, alphabet-based letters has dominated the literate world for nearly 600 years.

-However, text now has a major weakness in that modern cultures have evolved into one of instant gratification.
+However, text now has a major weakness in that modern cultures have evolved into preferring instant gratification.
 In the modern Internet, no one has time.
 Online, hyper-attention deficit disorder is actually normal.
 Therefore, hoards of users are preferring multimedia as the medium for consuming a publisher’s message.

 A video of a cat hugging a dog can get a million views in less than 24 hours.
 No corporate press release can get such traction unless the name of your company is Walmart or Apple.

 Traditional PR solutions may have involved the promotion and distribution of text-based announcements, but the Internet is clearly evolving into a platform for potentially viral photos, videos, memes, and Instagram.

 How can publishers reconcile the two worlds?